Connecticut Medical Marijuana Card

 - Cancer, glaucoma, HIV/AIDS, Parkinson’s disease, multiple sclerosis, damage to the nervous tissue of the spinal cord with objective neurological indication of intractable spasticity, epilepsy, cachexia, wasting syndrome, Crohn’s disease, post-traumatic stress disorder (PTSD)

-- * Effective March 14, 2016, the Connecticut Department of Consumer Protection, announced six additional qualifying conditions:
+- * Effective March 14, 2016, the Connecticut Department of Consumer Protection, announced additional qualifying conditions:

-- Sickle cell disease, post laminectomy syndrome with chronic radiculopathy (failed back surgery syndrome resulting in recurring back pain), severe psoriasis and psoriatic arthritis, amyotrophic lateral sclerosis, ulcerative colitis, and complex regional pain syndrome.
+- Post laminectomy syndrome with chronic radiculopathy (failed back surgery syndrome resulting in recurring back pain), severe psoriasis and psoriatic arthritis, amyotrophic lateral sclerosis, ulcerative colitis, and complex regional pain syndrome.

 - *Effective October 01, 2016, the following debilitating medical conditions, will also qualify for medical marijuana, as per Connecticut medical marijuana law, for patients over 18 years and older: